 Himax Technologies, Inc. Schedules Fourth Quarter and Full Year 2022 Financial Results Conference Call on Thursday, February 9, 2023 at 8:00 AM EST

-/EIN News/ -- TAINAN, Taiwan, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. (Nasdaq: HIMX) (“Himax” or “Company”), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that it will hold a conference call with investors and analysts on Thursday, February 9 at 8:00 a.m.
+TAINAN, Taiwan, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. HIMX ("Himax" or "Company"), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that it will hold a conference call with investors and analysts on Thursday, February 9 at 8:00 a.m.
 US Eastern Standard Time and 9:00 p.m.
 Taiwan Time to discuss the Company's fourth quarter and full year 2022 financial results.

 If you choose to attend by phone, you need to register first to obtain dial-in numbers for the call.
 Once registered you will be emailed the dial-ins along with an option to receive a call back at the start of the earnings call.
 Each registrant will receive a unique personal PIN.
 A replay of the call will be available beginning two hours after the call.
 The conference webcast link is https://edge.media-server.com/mmc/p/959exv4h.
 This call is being webcast by Nasdaq and can be accessed by clicking on this link or Himax's website, where the webcast can be accessed through February 9, 2024.